Piece-Of-Schmidt/Beyond-Fact-Checking/README.md

 ## Folders and Files

 - data/: Contains the data files used in the analysis.
-The folder contains the evalatuations of all models and the human experts for each of the 28 test articles. **Please note:** For legal reasons the original articles that were analyzed in this research cannot be shared publicly.
+The folder contains the evalatuations of all models and the human experts for each of the 28 test articles.
 - `data/all_eval_data.json`: JSON file that contains all the predictions from all models.
 Our results are based on this data.
 - `data/criteria.csv`: The MD criteria that the LLMs get to see in the prompt.
 - `data/naive_bayes_model.rds`: R-Object containing the NB models.